ivannikovalex0502/-libmx/README.md

 <h1>Libmx</h1>
-A library of useful functions, that we used in other projects.
-This is my own implementations of functions:
+<p>A library of useful functions, that we used in other projects.
+This is my own implementations of functions:</p>

 1) to work with strings
 2) to work with memory